vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 ## OAM Unitary Test

 The OAM unitary test model encompasses parameters that define a specific type of OAM test to be performed.
 The YANG model includes a container named "oam-unitary-tests" that serves as a container for activating OAM unitary tests for network diagnosis procedures.
 Inside the container, there is a list called "oam-unitary-test" representing a list of specific OAM unitary tests.
 The list key is defined as "name", which provides a unique name for each test.
 Each OAM test in the list references a test type with its concrete parameters.
 The test types are out of the scope of this document.
 Moreover, each OAM unitary test has two temporal parameters: "period-of-time" and "recurrence".
 Both are imported from the "ietf-schedule" module from {{!I-D.ietf-netmod-schedule-yang}}. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies the properties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM unitary test.

+Each oam-unitary-test instance defined by this model is conceptually an instance of an Active or Hybrid OAM operation, since it triggers the generation or coordination of OAM packets.
+The YANG model allows such differentiation by referencing the underlying test type identity.

 {{oam-uni-test-tree-st}} shows the structure of OAM unitary test module: